vilakshminar/rust-dns/README.md

 My own implementation of Julia Evans's [Implementing DNS in a weekend](https://implement-dns.wizardzines.com) project.

+Code coverage report for the project can be found here: https://vilakshminar.github.io/rust-dns/

 ## Getting Started :clapper:

 Clone the repository, ensure all the dependencies mentioned in the 'Dependencies' section are installed